Transductive Information Maximization For Few-Shot Learning: Transductive Information Maximization

-\end{prop} \begin{proof} A detailed proof is deferred to the supplemental material.
+\end{prop} \begin{proof} A detailed proof is deferred to the supplementary material.
 Here, we summarize the main technical ingredients of the approximation.
-Keeping the auxiliary variables $\textbf{q}$ fixed, we optimize a convex approximation w.r.t $\textbf{W}$, obtained after decomposing Eq. \eqref{eq:mi_adm} and linearizing the non-convex part.
-With $\textbf{W}$ fixed, the objective is strictly convex w.r.t the auxiliary variables $\textbf{q}$ whose updates come from a closed-form solution of the KKT (Karush–Kuhn–Tucker) conditions.
-Interestingly, the negative entropy of auxiliary variables, which appears in the penalty term, handles implicitly the simplex constraints, which removes the need for dual iterations to solve the KKT conditions. \end{proof} We will refer to this approach to as \textit{TIM-ADM}.
-The detailed algorithms for TIM-GD and TIM-ADM are presented in \autoref{sec:algorithms}.
+Keeping the auxiliary variables $\textbf{q}$ fixed, we optimize a convex approximation of Eq. \eqref{eq:mi_adm} w.r.t $\mathbf{W}$.
+With $\mathbf{W}$ fixed, the objective is strictly convex w.r.t the auxiliary variables $\textbf{q}$ whose updates come from a closed-form solution of the KKT (Karush–Kuhn–Tucker) conditions.
+Interestingly, the negative entropy of auxiliary variables, which appears in the penalty term, handles implicitly the simplex constraints, which removes the need for dual iterations to solve the KKT conditions. \end{proof}